1. How do I sign up my child for MDA summer camp?

 Whether it’s in Alabama or Alaska, MDA summer camp promises a week of fun, friendship and freedom for kids affected by neuromuscular diseases.
 But campers are guaranteed to find something else at every MDA camp — a team of tireless volunteers who are the key to making a memorable, safe and fun week for youngsters with neuromuscular disease.

 At MDA camps, volunteer counselors work with campers around the clock, providing the care, close supervision and attention that children with neuromuscular diseases need.
 Counselors push wheelchairs, lift and transfer youngsters, and even “bunk” down near their campers.
 But above all, they become the camper’s friend for a week, and sometimes a lifetime.

 Volunteers must be at least 16 years old and of sufficient strength and size to lift and care for campers and assist with campers’ personal care needs.
-Campers’ parents may not be their volunteer counselors, but siblings and other family members are welcome to apply to serve as an MDA summer camp volunteer.
+Campers’ parents are not eligible to be volunteers at the same camp where their child is in attendance.
+Siblings and other family members are welcome to apply to serve as volunteers, but we typically do not pair a camper with a family member.
+MDA summer camp is an opportunity for the child to learn that others are there to help meet their needs.

 Parents can be assured that camp volunteers are thoroughly screened in a process that includes: a formal application, criminal background check, health and reference checks, and a personal interview with MDA staff.
 MDA follows all state mandates for volunteers who work with children.
 Volunteers receive training in the special needs of children with neuromuscular diseases.